 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
-This is part seven.
-Read parts one, two, three, four, five, six and seven.
+This is part eight.
+Explore the rest of the series here.

 Occasionally they disagree, sometimes forcefully.
 But instead of standing behind the brick walls of their competing rationales as they used to, they now take the time to hear each other out.
 Both listening intently for the words that speak to them directly, make sense on their terms.
 So far it hasn’t failed.
 One of them always sees something in the other’s explanation that hits home.
 At which point he goes, yeah, ok, I get it.
 It’s still a miracle to both of them that only one year ago they were looking at each other as ‘the enemy’.

 She always dreaded that moment when the homeless person would get on a train and start to talk.
 Explaining why they are standing in front of you, dirty and ragged, needing whatever coins you might have to get a bed for the night.
 She hated the way everyone looked down at their hands.
 The stories they were telling themselves that she could hear loud and clear in her head.
 Professional beggar!
 Druggie!
 I deserve to keep the money I made through my hard work!
 It always took every bit of courage she had to reach into her pocket, look the poor person in the eyes and say, “there you go, good luck mate.
 I hope you find a bed tonight”.
 And it breaks her heart every time when the look she gets back is gratitude.
 As if that tiny bit of attention meant everything.

 We could be working with the natural bounty of the earth, receiving its gifts of food and energy and living in the abundance.

 When we talk about the causes of our multiple crises – environmental, social and personal – we often hear the blame laid at the door of neoliberalism or market capitalism.